Timothy C. Hain, MD Hearing Page Page last modified: May 31, 2017

-We have encountered a patient, about 50 years old, with a low-tone sensorineural hearing loss that occured in the context of a herpes zoster infection (Ramsay-Hunt).
+We have encountered a patient, about 50 years old, with a low-tone sensorineural hearing loss that occurred in the context of a herpes zoster infection (Ramsay-Hunt).
 Her hearing improved, and remained stable for 5 years thereafter.
 OAE testing was intact at low frequency.
 This may be a neural type LTSNHL.
 There is very little written about hearing loss in Ramsay Hunt.

 LTSNHL is generally viewed as either a variant of Meniere's disease or a variant of sudden hearing loss, and the same medications are used.
 The most common ones are diuretics and steroids.
 According to Im et al (2016), prognosis was excellent (in their uncontrolled study).
 We suspect prognosis would be equally good without any treatment.

 According to Sato et al (2017), female gender, younger age, low-grade hearing loss, and a shorter interval between onset and initial visit were significantly predictive of a good prognosis.
 Most of these observations are rather obvious -- less hearing loss, being younger, and not having a long history of being deaf already are naturally associated with better prognosis.
-The main surprised is female gender.
-Perhaps this realtes to a different distribution of mechanism (e.g. more migraine in females).
+The main surprise is female gender.
+Perhaps this relates to a different distribution of mechanism (e.g. more migraine in females).